Ben Steele

-Benjamin Joseph Steele (born May 27, 1978) is a former tight end in the National Football League (NFL).
-He is the tight ends coach for the Arizona Cardinals.
-He coached the tight ends for the Atlanta Falcons, was an assistant offensive line coach for the Denver Broncos, and he formerly played for the Green Bay Packers.
-Steele played collegiate ball at Fort Lewis College and Mesa State College.
+Benjamin Joseph Steele (born May 27, 1978) is an American professional football coach and former tight end.
+Steele played college football for the Fort Lewis Skyhawks and Mesa State and played and later coached for several NFL teams.

 Playing career

 Steele played professionally from 2001–2007 after coming into the NFL as an undrafted free agent.
 He spent his career with the San Francisco 49ers, Oakland Raiders, Minnesota Vikings, Seattle Seahawks, Green Bay Packers, and the Houston Texans.
 He played only with the Packers during a regular season, catching four passes in 15 games in 2004 and no passes in two games in 2005.